Outline of Primary Sources for History

 - More examples and tools for finding more listed in this guide.

-Document collections.
+Document collections (Print and Microfilm).
 Primary source documents are often gathered up and published as printed books or in microfilm (reels of 35 mm film viewed through a machine) rather than digitally.
 They may consist of books, archival material, oral histories, in fact most of the kinds listed below.
 Vast resources exist in microfilm.

 - Find them in HOLLIS and WorldCat by using special Subject terms.
 Example.

 - Tools for finding them listed in this guide.